IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/working-group-milestones-and-meeting-schedule/README.md

 # Working Group Milestones and meeting schedule

 {% hint style="info" %}
-This page is written on behalf of the Core Infrastructure Roadmap working group, the information contained is subject to change and amendment by the working group at any time.
+This page is written on behalf of the Roadmap Roadmap working group, the information contained is subject to change and amendment by the working group at any time.
 {% endhint %}

-The Core Infrastructure Roadmap working group's mission is to foster a transparent, inclusive, and adaptable core infrastructure roadmap for the decentralized development of Cardano as an open-source blockchain and maintain its competitiveness.
+The Roadmap Roadmap working group's mission is to foster a transparent, inclusive, and adaptable Roadmap roadmap for the decentralized development of Cardano as an open-source blockchain and maintain its competitiveness.

 To fulfill this mission, the working group has set several goals that needs to be looked into, namely Vocabulary & Definitions, Communication Plan, The Process, and Vision.